sourcery-ai-bot/passgen/README.md

 # passgen
-python is 3.6.3 <br />
+I only created it to learn python basics

-i only created this to learn python basics
+used python version: 3.6.3